Module control.mongo

 - The single record found, or an empty AttrDict if no record satisfies the criteria.

-def insertRecord(self, table, stop=True, **fields)
+def insertRecord(self, table, fields)

 -